paul-grassi/800-63-3/sp800-63c/sec4_federation.md

 ![Figure 2: Broker](media/broker.png)

-Effectively, a broker functions as a federation IdP on one side and a federation RP on the other side.
+Effectively, a broker functions as a federation CSP on one side and a federation RP on the other side.
 The assertions passing through the broker can be translated from one side to the other, allowing the broker to blind the participants on either side of the transaction to each other.

 There are two types of brokers - traditional and blinded.
 A traditional broker blinds the RP and the CSP from each other, but is able to monitor and track all user transactions at both parties.
 This type of broker is concerning to many privacy advocates because while the CSP and RP do not know the full nature of the transaction, the broker knows everything its users do.
 For this reason, some federated models use a blind broker.
 A blind broker uses some combination of opaque identifiers and encrypted attribute bundles to help the CSP and RP communicate, but is intentionally limited in its ability to deduce information about specific user behavior.